hsoras/cant-say-that/README.md

 2. The Target LLM responds to the prompt.
 3. The Judge LLM evaluates the response of the Target LLM and decides whether the goal was completed or not.
 4. If the judge detects a jailbreak, we have succeeded.
 If the judge detects a hard refusal, node is terminal and we do not continue that branch.
 Otherwise, we can continue the branch.
 5. The next iteration begins by resetting back to the Root Node.
-The algorithm uses the updated UCB scores to traverse down the existing tree until it finds a promising, un-exhausted node to expand with 3 unused persuasion techniques.
+The algorithm uses the updated UCB scores to traverse down the existing tree until it finds a promising, un-exhausted node to expand with 3 persuasion techniques with the highest UCB scores.

 # Inspiration
 The architecture is based on this paper, which uses a similar apprach to try to leak an LLM's system prompt: https://arxiv.org/abs/2601.21233.
 Howvever, I have repurposed it to try to break a target's safety features.
 I have also modified their scoring from using just a UCB table to a Monte Carlo Search Tree.